1. Home

 Adding details for tracking an order

-Once the customer adds these details, click on Track button and the order details of that order gets displayed on the same page as shown below:
+Once the customer adds these details, click on the Track button and the order details of that order gets displayed on the same page as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation